Skip to content

 • In a large bowl, combine the flour, sugar, baking powder, and salt.
 Stir in the milk, butter, and vanilla with a wooden spoon just until most of the lumps are gone.
 Add 1 to 2 Tablespoons milk, if needed (you don't want the batter too thick).

-• Preheat a griddle or skillet to medium low (about 260°F).
+• Preheat a griddle or skillet to medium-low (about 260°F).

 • Coat the griddle with a good amount of butter.
 Using a small cookie scoop or tablespoon, pour batter onto the heated griddle.
-Cook 2 minutes, or until bubbles appear.
-Flip the pancakes and cook the other side 1 minute, or just until lightly browned.
+Cook for 2 minutes, or until bubbles appear.
+Flip the pancakes and cook the other side for 1 minute, or just until lightly browned.
 Add more butter to the skillet when cooking the next batch and repeat.

 • Serve immediately or keep pancakes warm on a baking sheet in the oven at 175°F.